ElvinEga/Ecommerce-App/README.md

-# Time App
+# Ecommerce App

 Intro
 ------

-Time App for the future
+This Ecommerce app was developed using kotlin.
+To run ensure to install all dependancies.
 =======